aai-institute/lakefs-spec/docs/quickstart.md

 --8<-- "https://raw.githubusercontent.com/appliedAI-Initiative/lakefs-spec/main/hack/docker-compose.yml:3:"
 ```

-In order to allow `lakefs-spec` to automatically discover credentials to access this lakeFS instance, create a `.lakectl.yaml` in your home directory containing the following:
+In order to allow `lakefs-spec` to automatically discover credentials to access this lakeFS instance, create a `.lakectl.yaml` in your home directory containing the credentials for the quickstart environment (you can also use `lakectl config` to create this file interactively if you have the `lakectl` tool installed on your machine):

 ```yaml title="~/.lakectl.yaml"
 credentials: # (1)!